 Will herbs and spices be included in the program?

 Find out the latest information about the Rainforest Alliance’s work on herbs and spices here.

-Vegetables and palm are currently covered by the 2020 Program.
+Vegetables are currently covered by the 2020 Program.

 Why will the Rainforest Alliance now require geolocation data?